Betwork/betwork/README.md

 ![Image4](https://i.imgur.com/gdM6roM.png?raw=true "Title")
 Betwork My Funds page that allows the user to see their balance and manage funds by depositing/withdrawing money.

-### Improvements from Iteration 1
+### Improvements from Iteration 2
-Following are the improvements made by the team on Betwork from Iteration 1 to Iteration 2:
+Following are the improvements made by the team on Betwork from Iteration 2 to Project Launch:
-1) `SimpleCov` was integrated into the test suite of the application so that test results and coverage could be easily reported.
-2) `setup.sh` allows a user to automate their local deployment while `heroku-deploy.sh` allows a user to automate their Heroku deployment.
-The user therefore need not have to manually run commands every time and also need not have to figure out if any extra commands are required.
-3) Live Odds - view real time NBA odds for today's games
-4) Live Bets - place bets against friends and once the matches finish, bets will be processed and paid out
+1) Twilio was set up so we could create automated texting features!
+We were able to demo out this feature during our proj-demo and it is incorporated in the code - however, texts will only be sent to Jordi Adoumie's phone # at this point in time because of Twilio Rules and the associated cost to deploy to all numbers generally.
+2) AWS SES allows for emailing users the status of their games!
+Similar to the Twilio texting features, this will only send emails to email addresses that are already verified.
+Because of free-tier, we are not able to email all users who sign up.
+They must first be verified through AWS SES.
+3) AWS Lambda functions + Dynamo DB!
+We deployed logic into the cloud to check the status of all bets in the database every 2 hours and appropriately move bets out of "confirmed" status to "finished" status based on who won and who lost!
+Your user will get automatically paid out!
+4) Added NFL + NHL Odds!
+So now you can bet across three differrent proffesional leagues --> NBA, NFL, NHL
+5) API Refactoring: We decided the APIs we had used to date were not stable enough and did not support a wide variety of sports.
+To remedy this, we had to refactor A LOT of the code to be set up with the newer API we are using.
+6) Sign Up Refactoring: Any user can now sign up for the platform!
+Follow the sign-up workflow and you will receive an email to the email provided during sign-up.
+After verifying your email address you will be able to log-in!
+7) Users cannot cancel or propose a bet if it is within 2 hours of the game commencing.
+This was a feature we decided to implement to better support real-life betting scenarios.
+Oftentimes, after a bet is confirmed, the Bookie will not let users cancel bets.
+However, since Betwork is NOT A BOOKIE... we allow users to cancel their bet as long as it is before 2 hours of game time!
+You also cannot propose a bet to another user if it is within 2 hours of a game starting.
+8) Users can bet on games that are upcoming within a few days (previously could only bet on games that were occuring on the same day).
+Some sports like NFL require this type of betting availability.

 ## Codebase
 As mentioned above, the application was written as a final project for the course COMS 4152: Engineering Software as a Service in the Fall of 2022.
 Following are the notable features of the codebase:
 1) The Betwork framework was built on top of an existing template for a rudimentary social media application, Socify.
 The Medium article explaining its construction can be found at: https://medium.com/rails-ember-beyond/how-to-build-a-social-network-using-rails-eb31da569233.
 2) The original source code from the aforementioned article can be found at: https://github.com/scaffeinate/socify/tree/stable.
-3) Given that the team's primary goal is to implement their proposed betting features, the team has not devoted substantial effort to refactoring/removing unused/unwanted features of the original Socify application.
-As such, the codebase is heavier than it currently need be.
-4) The original framework was implemented in Ruby on Rails and Betwork team expanded on this.
+3) The original framework was implemented in Ruby on Rails and Betwork team expanded on this.
 The application thus runs on `Ruby 2.6.6` and `Rails 5.2.0`.
+4) Various application logic is also hosted on AWS through lambda functions + DynamoDB to help facilitate automated email, texting, and database cleanup when games are completed (settlement process of bets)

 ## Workflow
 The team used Github to manage both the flow of work as well as the codebase itself in the following way: